 There are hundreds of other hotels and resorts in Venice-Lido, many of them quite reasonable in cost compared to Venice itself.
 For special events like the Giro or the film festival though, you might want to reserve ahead online using the links above.

-If you prefer, you can search by comparing the best web prices using the box below.
+If you prefer, you can search for Lido hotels by location and current price by using the booking box below.